logo

 At Asurion, we make tech easy.
 From protection to repairs, we show you how to get the most out of your gadgets.
 Here's what to do if your iPad Bluetooth isn't working.

 If your iPad's Bluetooth isn't discovering devices, it's usually because your Bluetooth is turned off.
 This step may seem obvious, but it can be easy to forget to turn Bluetooth on before trying to use it.
-Just tap Settings > Bluetooth and then turn Bluetooth on.
+Just swipe down from the top-right corner of your screen to open the Control Center and make sure the Bluetooth icon is highlighted in blue.
+You can also go to Settings > Bluetooth and toggle it on.

 Having your iPad and Bluetooth device close to each other—especially when first connecting—makes them easier to pair.
 Most devices have ranges for how far they can send and receive Bluetooth connections.
 For iPads, it's about 33 feet.
 So the closer the devices are, the better.